Proce2/starship-pwsh-setup/README.md

 - ❌ No command status indicators (blue circle for success / red X in red circle for failure)
 - ❌ Lost IntelliSense and autocomplete features
 - ❌ GitHub Copilot Prompt Symbol doesn't show, and Copilot agent stops working

-This setup maintains full VSCode terminal functionality while giving you Starship prompts when you want them.

 ## Prerequisites